biobakery/MetaPhlAn/README.md

 MetaPhlAn2 requires *python 2.7* or newer with argparse, tempfile, [numpy](http://www.numpy.org/), and [Biopython](https://biopython.org/) libraries installed
 (apart for numpy and Biopython, the others are usually installed together with the python distribution).

-MetaPhlAn2 requires the `read_fastx.py` script to be present in the system path, if it is not found MetaPhlAn2 will try to locate it in the folder containing the `metaphlan2.py` script under `utils/read_fastx.py`.
-In case you moved the `metaphlan2.py` script, please export the `read_fastx.py` script in your PATH bash variable.

 **If you provide the SAM output of [BowTie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) as input, there are no additional prerequisite.**

 * If you would like to use the BowTie2 integrated in MetaPhlAn2, you need to have BowTie2 version 2.0.0 or higher and perl installed (bowtie2 needs to be in the system path with execute _and_ read permission)